 Paracentesis is a procedure to take out fluid that has collected in the abdomen (peritoneal fluid).
 This fluid buildup is called ascites.
 Ascites may be caused by infection, inflammation, injury, or other conditions such as cirrhosis or cancer.
 The fluid is taken out using a long, thin needle.
 Then it is sent to a lab and studied to find the cause of the fluid buildup.
 Paracentesis also may be done to take the fluid out to relieve belly pressure or pain in people with cancer or cirrhosis.

-Endoscopic retrograde cholangiopancreatography, or ERCP, is an endoscopic technique that is used to examine and treat problems in the bile and pancreatic ducts, and the gallbladder.
+Endoscopic retrograde cholangiopancreatography is an endoscopic technique that is used to examine and treat problems in the bile and pancreatic ducts, and the gallbladder.
 The bile ducts are channels, analogous to plumbing, that drain bile from the liver and gallbladder; the pancreatic ducts drain the pancreas.
 Both types of ducts empty into the duodenum, which is the first part of the small intestine.